fowiny/SDE_Assignment/README.md

-# introsde-2015-assignment-1 by Festo Owiny
+# introsde-2015-assignment1 in Java by Festo Owiny

 The project contains code that satsifies the purpose of assignment01.
 Within the code are several classes that help to evaluate and manage mapping operations of the domain.